danderson/pixiecore/README.api.md

     that it proxies the request (see below for why you'd want that).
     - **url** (string): any URL.
 Pixiecore will rewrite the URL such that it proxies the request.
+- **_message_** (string): A message to display before booting the provided configuration.
+Note that displaying this message is on a _best-effort basis only_, as particular implementations of the boot process may not support displaying text.

 Malformed 200 responses will have the same result as a non-200 response - Pixiecore will ignore the requesting machine.